An Introduction to the Science of Deception and Lie Detection

-The book explores engaging questions around how people lie, how people make decisions about believing others, and how we can detect deception.
-Each chapter is clearly structured to support students of all levels by summarising content, presenting key research and systematically evaluating findings.
+This book explores engaging questions around how people lie, how people make decisions about believing others, and how we can detect deception.
+Each chapter is clearly structured to support students of all levels by summarising content, presenting key research, and systematically evaluating findings.
 Chapters explore topics including some of the most promising current lie detection techniques, how and why people lie, how lying develops in children, and whether unconscious thinking can boost lie detection accuracy.

 Providing an overview of key issues in deception, this book will be of great interest to students and lecturers in the field of deception and lie detection, as well as anyone generally interested in this fascinating field of research.

 4. Making Lie-Truth Judgments

 6. Developmental Factors in Deception and Lie Detection

 8. Challenges for Deception and Lie Detection Research